 Sarah Freeman is a Professor in Veterinary Surgery at the School of Veterinary Medicine and Science.
 She is a European Specialist in Large Animal Surgery, and also holds further qualifications in Equine Soft Tissue Surgery, Veterinary Anaesthesia and Radiology.
 She currently supervises a surgery residency programme at Oakham Equine Hospital.

 Sarah primarily teaches in Musculoskeletal 2 (Year 4 module), and Musculoskeletal 1 (Year 1 module), but also contributes to teaching and assessment in other years and modules.
-She is the Equine Species Convenor across the curriculum.
+She is the Equine Clinical SubDean with responsibilities for the equine teaching across the curriculum.
 She is a Fellow of the Higher Education Academy, and was awarded the Lord Dearing Award for Teaching and Learning in 2007 and in 2013.

 Sarah's research interests are in education and clinical disease .